-The appellant is an adult under the age of 65 who was represented by her spouse at hearing.

-MassHealth was represented by a worker from the Tewksbury MassHealth Enrollment Center.
+The appellant is an adult under the age of 65 who resides in a household of two with her minor child.
+MassHealth was represented by a worker from the Quincy MassHealth Enrollment Center.
 All parties appeared by telephone.
-The following is a summary of the testimony and evidence provided at hearing.
+The following is a summary of the testimony and evidence provided at hearing: